pguimier/shaarli_customfooter/README.md

 A plugin that adds custom footer html to Shaarli pages.

 ## Installation
-Download the `shaarli_customfooter` folder into the `plugins` directory of your Shaarli installation.
+Put files in a folder named `customfooter` into the `plugins` directory of your Shaarli installation.

 Access the Settings page of your Shaarli installation and go to Tools -> Plugin administration and enable the `customfooter` plugin.